Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Small-Sample Evaluations

 \section{Small-Sample Evaluations}

 We conduct a Monte Carlo analysis to evaluate the properties of HAR inference based on the HAC estimator $\widehat{J}_{T}$.
-We consider HAR tests in the linear regression model as well as HAR tests employed in the forecast evaluation literature, namely the Diebold-Mariano test {[}cf. \citet{diebold/mariano:95}{]} and the forecast breakdown test of \citet{giacomini/rossi:09}.
+We consider HAR tests in the linear regression model as well as HAR tests used in the forecast evaluation literature, namely the \citeauthor{diebold/mariano:95}'s \citeyearpar{diebold/mariano:95} test and the forecast breakdown test of \citet{giacomini/rossi:09}.
 The linear regression models have an intercept and a stochastic regressor.
-We focus on the $t$-statistics $t_{r}=\sqrt{T}(\widehat{\beta}^{\left(r\right)}-\beta_{0}^{\left(r\right)})/\sqrt{\widehat{J}_{T}^{\left(r,r\right)}}$ where $\widehat{J}_{T}$ is a consistent estimate of the limit of $\mathrm{Var}(\sqrt{T}(\widehat{\beta}-\beta_{0}))$ and $r=1,\,2$. $t_{1}$ is the $t$-statistic for the parameter associated to the intercept while $t_{2}$ is associated to the stochastic regressor $x_{t}$.
+We focus on the $t$-statistics $t_{r}=\sqrt{T}(\widehat{\beta}^{\left(r\right)}-\beta_{0}^{\left(r\right)})/\sqrt{\widehat{J}_{X,T}^{\left(r,r\right)}}$ where

+is a consistent estimate of the limit of $\mathrm{Var}(\sqrt{T}(\widehat{\beta}-\beta_{0}))$ and $r=1,\,2$. $t_{1}$ is the $t$-statistic for the parameter associated with the intercept while $t_{2}$ is associated with the stochastic regressor $x_{t}$.
 Results for the $F$-test are qualitatively similar {[}see \citet{casini_diss}{]}.
 Six basic regression models are considered.
 We run a $t$-test on the intercept in model M1 and M5 whereas a $t$-test on the coefficient of $x_{t}$ is run in model M2-M4 and M6.
 The models are based on,

 for the $t$-test on the intercept (i.e., $t_{1}$) and